TimmHess/UnrealImageCapture/README.md

 In the details of this node, select `CustomStencil` as `SceneTextureId`.

-Add a `Division` node and connect the `SceneTexture`'s `Color` output to the divison node.
+Add a `Division` node and connect the `SceneTexture`'s `Color` output to the division node.
 Set the division to be by 255. *Note: This is needed because the image buffer seems to be float valued, leading to values > 1 having no meaning, as image information ranges from 0.0 to 1.0.*

 Apply and save the material.